Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

-In the IM equations, $L_{ls}$ and $L_{lr}$ represent the leakage inductance of the stator circuit and rotor circuit, respectively. $L_m$ is the mutual inductance between the rotor and stator circuits. $R_s$ and $R_r$ are the stator and rotor resistance, respectively.
+In the expressions above, $L_{ls}$ and $L_{lr}$ represent the leakage inductance of the stator circuit and rotor circuit, respectively. $L_m$ is the mutual inductance between the rotor and stator circuits. $R_s$ and $R_r$ are the stator and rotor resistance, respectively. $\psi$ represents the flux component across each electrical sub-circuit.
 The nonlinearity in the electrical part of the IM is due to the speed voltage terms ($\psi_{qr}\omega_r, \psi_{dr}\omega_r$).

-In addition to the equations for the IM electrical part given by \eqref{eq:IM_elec_first}-\eqref{eq:IM_elec_last}, the mechanical part of the IM is defined by the swing equation, a single differential equation \eqref{eq:IM_mech}:
+In addition to the IM electrical part equations in \eqref{eq:IM_elec_first}-\eqref{eq:IM_elec_last}, the mechanical IM part is represented by a single differential equation, the swing equation \eqref{eq:IM_mech}:

-where, electrical torque $T_E$ is described by an interaction between the IM currents, which also introduces nonlinearities in the IM model:
+where, electrical torque $T_E$ is further described by interactions between the IM currents in the electrical sub-circuit, which also introduces nonlinearities in the IM model:

-$T_E$ is the electrical torque of the IM in $N.m$ and $J$ is the motor net inertia in $kg.m^2.$ $N_p$ is the number of poles in the IM.
-The load torque $T_L$ is generally described as a polynomial function of rotor speed.
+$T_E$, the electrical torque, is given in $N.m$ and $J$, the motor net inertia, in $kg.m^2.$ $N_p$ is the number of poles in the IM.
+The load torque $T_L$ is generally represented as a polynomial function of rotor speed.

-Mapping the IM into an equivalent circuit with $\omega_s$ set to $0$ in the stationary frame, we get the modified equivalent circuit shown in Fig. \ref{fig:IM_equi_circuit}, with the following additional terms and constraints:
+We can further simplify the electrical components' expressions because we use the stationary reference frame for dq transformation.
+In the stationary reference, $\theta=0$, $\beta=-\theta_r$ and $p\beta=-\omega_r$.
+Furthermore, $p\theta = \omega_s = 0$.
+With these simplifications and reducing the expressions in \eqref{eq:IM_elec_first}-\eqref{eq:IM_elec_last}, the following form for the IM's electrical part, in the stationary frame, can be obtained: